I have a secret. It’s actually not much of a secret so much as a disclosure. A brutally honest disclosure. But we’ll get to that in a moment.

 fresh romano, grated

-Drizzle asparagus with olive oil and toss into the grill pan.
-Cook, shaking (or stiring) frequently, for 5 minutes.
+- Drizzle asparagus with olive oil and toss into the grill pan.
+Cook, shaking (or stirring) frequently, for 5 minutes.

 P.S.
 The secret?
 I ate it all!